Indal-Singh/chatterArea/README.md

 3. Type your message in the input field and press Enter or click the Send button to send a message.

-3.Chat messages will appear in real-time in the chat room, and you can interact with other users.
+4. Chat messages will appear in real-time in the chat room, and you can interact with other users.

 Enjoy chatting!